 customers.

 The above list is not exhaustive and the sponsor needs to be familiar with the breadth and depth of the study guide to ensure that the applicant is prepared for their interview against the requirements of the Study Guide and that they experience some practice questioning, particularly on scenario-type situations, before assessment.

+The sponsor must not be a member of the applicant’s family.
+This includes spouses and unmarried partners.

 2.5.3 The sponsor form (sponsor’s report)